Pressurelicious

-"Pressurelicious" is a song by American rapper Megan Thee Stallion featuring fellow American rapper Future, released on July 21, 2022 through 1501 Certified and 300 Entertainment.
+"Pressurelicious" is a song by American rapper and songwriter Megan Thee Stallion featuring fellow American rapper Future, released on July 21, 2022 through 1501 Certified and 300 Entertainment.
 It was produced by Hitkidd and serves as the third single from the former's second studio album Traumazine.

 Background

 In an interview with Rolling Stone in June 2022, Megan Thee Stallion previewed the song and expressed her admiration of Future, saying:

 He just so fucking ratchet!
 He is unapologetically himself.
 I appreciate that about anybody who gets up and has to do anything in the public eye.
 Anybody who has to read about their life online every day and deal with so many energies and can put it out into their music and do it gracefully, I feel like you deserve your flowers.

 The song was scheduled to be released on July 22, 2022 at midnight, but was released three hours early due to it leaking online.